Audit Log

 Philosophy

-The audit log will capture all critical events that affect entities of interest within Sourcegraph services.
+The audit log captures all critical events that affect entities of interest within Sourcegraph services.
 The audit log is built on top of our logging standard, using structured logs as the base building block.
 Every captured entry is aligned with the following design mantra:

 Actor takes action on an entity within a context